nconfrey/scav/2022/11_close_my_tabs/README.md

 ### Behavior

-Currently the extension will close tabs every 5-60 seconds
+Currently the extension will close tabs every 5-60 seconds.
+It will also close tabs on demand via clicking the pinned extension in your tabs.

 ### Resources